NoahLobbe/AutoCollager/README.md

 - [ ] Add button to get remove currently selected file
 - [ ] maybe add a widget that subtley (NO POPUPS!) that there is an updater available.
 Maybe upper right corner???
 - [ ] Some sort of preview of placement?
 Maybe just a grid with filenames instead of actual images.
 To get preview maybe make a Toplevel window?
+- [ ] Add a configuration file for some basic customisations.
+Can also be an easier way for the updater to updater a version str which is passed to the program title